 Nowadays, computer systems have become more interconnected.
 The technology behind data exchange networks has evolved to a point where system interconnection is already the norm.
 Networks today are more capable of processing high-volume data at ultra-reliable speeds.

-These modern advancements may signal the world’s transition to a new digital era, but what does it truly mean to have data readily available?
+These modern advancements may signal the world’s transition to a new digital era, but what does it truly mean to have data readily available in a data exchange network?
 This article aims to identify the key benefits, risks, and challenges of data exchange across networks.

 Table of Contents